Chop Suey (Hopper): Interpretation

 The composition of Chop Suey further encompasses Hopper’s concept memory as opposed to complete realism.
-The balance is held across the middle section of the painting with there being more un-detailed areas just above the eye line of sight, these areas are marked with rougher brush marks.
-The negative/ un-detalied space in the background further add to this because the eye simply passes over them and focuses more on the details presented.
+The balance is held across the middle section of the painting with there being more un-detailed areas just above the eye line of sight; these areas are marked with rougher brush marks.
+The negative/un-detailed space in the background further add to this because the eye simply passes over them and focuses more on the details presented.
 These spaces are simple because they are the background features that were not committed to memory.
-There is “weight” held in the presence of details contained between the figures at the tables all the way to the details in the design of the sign outside, the hanging jacket and the lower window covering.
+There is "weight" held in the presence of details contained between the figures at the tables all the way to the details in the design of the sign outside, the hanging jacket and the lower window covering.
 This gives the effect of the viewer seeing the scene and all the important aspects, ignoring the exterior context.
-This is described in an article by USA Today Magazine: “The brief interruption in action, the mask-like face of the protagonist, and the abstract geometries in the windows contribute to the sense that the unfolding narrative is not about these specific actions or this place, but rather about a modern state of being”.
+This is described in an article by USA Today Magazine: "The brief interruption in action, the mask-like face of the protagonist, and the abstract geometries in the windows contribute to the sense that the unfolding narrative is not about these specific actions or this place, but rather about a modern state of being".

 With this in mind the viewer can assume the narrative behind this particular memory.
-In a bibliography by Gail Levin, the location of Chop Suey is described, “…the setting recalled the inexpensive, second floor Chinese restaurant the Hoppers had been frequenting in Columbus Circle”.
+In a bibliography by Gail Levin, the location of Chop Suey is described as "[recalling] the inexpensive, second floor Chinese restaurant the Hoppers had been frequenting in Columbus Circle".
 This might explain the primary focus on the woman and the dullness of the surroundings.
-His wife Jo Hopper most likely modeled for the three female figures as would in his many paintings If it was a place Edward Hopper had frequently visited then there would be no reason to concentrate on the surroundings, but rather the moment of the scene.
+If it was a place Edward Hopper had frequently visited then there would be no reason to concentrate on the surroundings, but rather the moment of the scene.
+His wife and frequent model Jo Hopper most likely modeled for the three female figures.